0atman/trebetherick.net/content/haven.md

 <img width="80%" src="/The Haven 2000.jpg" alt="The Haven 2000">

-- For Brian's Memories of being Born and Living in Trebetherick 1939 to Today please go to The Haven subheading.....
+- For Brian's memories of having been born and growing up in Trebetherick, 1939 to today, please go to The Haven subheading.....
-  - Brian Oaten's Memories of Trebetherick
+  - **Brian Oaten's Memories of Trebetherick**